-ANALYSIS: As found in the narrative submitted by the applicant as part of this application, all applicable land use approval criteria for a TSP map amendment has been addressed.
+ANALYSIS: As found in the narrative submitted by the applicant as part of this application, all applicable land use approval criteria for a TSP map amendment have been addressed.
 As described in the paragraphs above, staff has reviewed the applicant's proposal in accordance with the approval process for a Type V (Legislative) land use application.

-FINDING: The proposed amendment, as demonstrated in this report is processed in compliance with the local, regional and state requirements and therefore meets Statewide Planning Goal 2.
+FINDING: The proposed amendment, as demonstrated in this report is processed in compliance with the local, regional and state requirements.